 *odds from Ladbrokes, subject to change

-Bournemouth are the expected winner of this game with a probability of 40% but we are predicting a close and competitive 90 minutes between the pair at Goodison Park.
+Bournemouth are the expected winner of this game with a probability of 45.5% and we agree with the bookmaker's predictions ahead of the clash.

 You can find all our predictions for today's games on our football betting tips page.